josemonkey/freezer-inventory-example/README.md

 ### Set your Variables
 Edit the Code.gs file to set the following variables:

-- DIGEST\_RECIPIENT\_EMAIL - the email address of the recipient or a comma-separated list of email addresses to be the recipients
+- Return value of getDigestEmailRecipient\_() - the email address of the recipient or a comma-separated list of email addresses to be the recipients is returned by the function getDigestEmailRecipient\_().
+I put this value here because it's a private function that shouldn't be visibile to clients under any circumstance.
 - DIGEST\_MAX\_AGE - How many days old something should be before you are notified about it

 ### Configure the email template